Skip to main content

 • Shipping: At the shipping station, you send the items to a delivery provider such as UPS or FedEx.
 Usually, companies have less control over the delivery time and mainly rely on the carrier.

-For retailers, the process is different.
+For retail store managers, the process is different.
 Inventory cycle time involves purchasing and receiving stock from vendors and ends when all those products are sold or turned over.

 • Purchase order: You place a purchase order with your supplier, specifying the product specifications, quantity, price, delivery time, and other terms and conditions.